HYRS Mentors

 The Alberta Innovates High School Youth Researcher Summer (HYRS) Program offers motivated and exceptional Grade 11 students the chance to participate in biomedical and health research.
 HYRS is a six-week program that runs from early July to mid-August each summer.
 This opportunity allows student from across Alberta to work alongside UCalgary faculty members, make invaluable connections, and contribute to innovative research at one of the world's top research universities.

 HYRS is not just a laboratory experience – it offers a balanced program focused on Grade 11 students.
 Cohort programming involves tours of the campus and other research facilities, guest lectures on health research and related careers, and other educational sessions from current university students.
-On the last day of the program, students will present on their research project at our annual Open House event.
+On the last day of the program, students will present on their research project at our annual research symposium.

 The award is meant to encourage students to consider pursuing formal training and a career in health research and innovation.
 The award provides a $3,000 stipend for participating students.